DocOfi/RepData_PeerAssessment1/PA1_template.md

 Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?
 Let's compare it with the original data.

 Comparing the histograms of the data with NAs and the one with imputed values we can see that the mean and median of the data set with imputed values are closer together, indicating that the distribution of values in the steps variable have narrowed or grown closer together.
 Results appear to have homogenized.
 Although, range, the maximum and the minimum value, are not affected.
-Values approximating the mean increased in frequency
+Values approximating the mean increased in frequency as expected.

 A study  entitled ["Impact of missing data imputation methods on gene expression clustering and classification"](http://www.biomedcentral.com/1471-2105/16/64) performed a broad analysis of the impact of five well-known missing value imputation methods on three clustering and four classification methods in the context of 12 cancer gene expression datasets.

-Their results suggest that the imputation methods evaluated have a minor impact on the classification and downstream clustering analyses and concluded that simple methods such as replacing the missing values by mean or the median values performed as well as more complex strategies..
+Their results suggest that the imputation methods evaluated have a minor impact on the classification and downstream clustering analyses and concluded that simple methods such as replacing the missing values by mean or the median values performed as well as more complex strategies.

+However, our esteemed professor, Dr. Roger D Peng in his lecture video [Evidence-based Data Analysis Part 3](https://class.coursera.org/repdata-033/lecture/45) explicitly stated that replacing missing values should not be performed.
+In the particular scenario of a pollution study, data is hard to collect.
+Data is collected once every six days and values are systematically missing for five days.
+"Imputing values for the days where there are no observation simply add more noise to the data".

 ### An alternative way to impute using multiple mean values.